Latino initiative pairs Centennial Scholars, high-school students

 Alemán added that another goal of SV-SLI is to create opportunities for colleges and universities to meet the high school students.
 “These are outstanding students who might otherwise not even be on the radar screen of admission and recruitment officers.”

 Scholars Latino Initiative began at the University of North Carolina at Chapel Hill in 2003 as an organization dedicated to educational excellence and equal access for all students.
 The Shenandoah Valley chapter of SLI launched in the spring of 2012 as a partnership between HHS and Eastern Mennonite University.
+It has since expanded to John Handley High School in Winchester, Va., and formed partnerships with Shenandoah University and Bridgewater College.
 JMU student mentors have been involved since September 2012.

 Currently there are 15 HHS students in SV-SLI.
 The students apply for membership in the program at the end of their freshman year by filling out an application, writing an essay and securing letters of recommendation, and then are interviewed by a selection and nomination committee.
 All Latino students accepted into the program receive a personal approach to academic success, including opportunities for tutoring, visits to area colleges and universities, leadership development and local community service.
 Those select students who are named as “scholars” are paired with Centennial Scholars at JMU.